Vasily Polenov: Studies and European years

-Vasily Polenov's European residential school ended prematurely because he took part in the Russo-Turkish War (1877-1878) as a war artist.
+Vasily Polenov's European residential school ended prematurely because he took part in the Russo-Turkish War (1877–1878) as a war artist.

 The Wanderers’ movement and the Abramtsevo Circle

 During the 1880s, his work was spotted by Vladimir Stassov, a supporter of the traveling exhibition society (the Wanderers), which he joined then.
 This artistic movement was born from the desire to break with the themes imposed by the Academy to better represent contemporary concerns.
 In addition, the members promote the accessibility of art among the people by organizing traveling exhibitions (not limited to the artistic centers of Moscow and St. Petersburg).
 Through their eminently realistic painting, they seek to denounce the living conditions of the Russian population and to promote greater literacy.
 His works won the admiration of Pavel Mikhailovich Tretyakov, who acquired many of them for his gallery.
-He was one of the first Russian artists who achieved a plein air freshness of color combined with artistic finish of composition (The Moscow courtyard, 1878; The Grandmother's garden, 1878; Overgrown pond, 1879).
+He was one of the first Russian artists who achieved a plein air freshness of color combined with artistic finish of composition (Moscow Courtyard, 1878; Grandmother's Garden, 1878; Overgrown Pond, 1879).
 The principles developed by Polenov had a great impact on the further development of Russian (and especially Soviet) landscape painting.

 He also began to attend retreats of the Abramtsevo circle.
 The name comes from the village where the property of Savva Mamontov is.
 Savva and Vasily had met a decade before in Italy and were now ready to create together surrounded by artists from all disciplines.
 The very essence of this place was to give freedom of creation, renouncing to academic aesthetic canons.
 Savva Mamontov would animate his workshops based on traditional art and Russian folklore.

 There, all art practices were combined: painting, architecture, music but also decorative and popular arts such as wood crafting and ceramics.
 In addition to Polenov, the main artists that took part of the circle were Repin, Viktor Vasnetsov, Constantin Korovin, Mikhail Vrubel, Elena Polenova (Polenov's younger sister, a brilliant watercolourist and ceramist), Mikhail Nesterov, Maria Iakountchikova (future sister-in-law of the artist) ...